stela2502/ImageBlueprint/DEPLOY.md

 - It provides usage instructions if the required argument is missing.

 By using ImageSmith, non-privileged users can develop and build their own Apptainer images on HPC systems without requiring root access, significantly simplifying image creation in restricted environments.

+# And the Slurm Module - [what does that do?](./SlurmModule.md)

+A really short outlook into the Slurm modules.